Our Shrewsbury and Finksburg locations will be open on July 4th from 9 AM to 3 PM.

 Pavilions offer many of the same benefits as gazebos but are less visually intrusive.
 They are a good option if you want to keep the eye line clear across your landscape.

-Ready to Add An Outdoor Shade Structure
+Ready to Add An Outdoor Shade Structure?

 Wooden Outdoor Pergola With Hanging Lights Over A Fireplace With Outdoor Furniture